Jason A. Pine

 Jason Pine is an anthropologist and teaches courses in both the anthropology and media studies programs.
 His research focuses on people’s everyday pursuits of personal sovereignty in alternative economies and alternative ecologies.

 His second book, The Alchemy of Meth: A Decomposition (Minnesota, 2019) is about small-scale methamphetamine manufacture in rural Missouri and the decompositioning of people, objects and late industrial landscapes.
 Instead of focusing on addiction, it takes meth-making as a cottage industry made possible by a sprawling array of materials, landscapes, and institutions.
 It connects DIY methlabs to big pharma’s superlabs, illicit speed to the legalized speed sold as ADHD medication, uniquely implicating the author’s own story in the narrative.
+The book was awarded Honorable Mention for the Gregory Bateson and Victor Turner Prizes.

 - Alternative Economies